sotovviktor/fde-for-a-day/docs/architecture.md

 ## Task 1 (Signal Triage): AI pipeline

 One LLM call per signal.
-The model runs in JSON-object mode and its reply is validated against the fixed `TriageResponse` schema, so it can only emit valid enum labels.
+The model runs in JSON-object mode and its reply is validated against the fixed `TriageDecision` schema (the server injects `ticket_id` afterward), so it can only emit valid enum labels — with lenient before-validators that coerce near-misses instead of rejecting them.
 The system prompt in `triage/prompt.yaml` is organized by scored dimension — category, team, priority, escalation, missing-information — each with its own rubric and tie-breaks.
-Six few-shot examples cover the cases that trip models up: a calm message that is really a P1 outage, a security escalation, an auto-reply that is "not a signal," and an abuse request that must be refused *and* escalated.
+It is **zero-shot**: earlier few-shot examples were removed because they made the small model rigid on adversarial inputs.
+To replace what they taught implicitly, the prompt states the output format explicitly (emit the bare `priority` code, copy enum strings verbatim), and the `TriageDecision` before-validators coerce a labelled reply such as `"P2 (Yellow Alert)"` back to `"P2"` — so a cosmetic model quirk can never turn a scored item into a 503.

 After the call, `triage/guardrails.py` enforces the invariants the model cannot be trusted to always get right: